guroseter/elm-workshop/README.md

     "Hello, world!"
 ```

-As you can see in your browser, the app will fill the screen with an error message then your code does not compile.
+As you can see in your browser, the app will fill the screen with an error message that your code does not compile.
 This might be unfamiliar to you if you're coming from JavaScript to Elm.
 With JavaScript you have to run your code in the browser to discover any programming mistakes you might have made, while with Elm these errors will be caught right as you hit save in your editor!

 > #### A note on Elm's compiler: